coder/coder/docs/admin/configure.md

 kubectl create secret tls coder-tls -n <coder-namespace> --key="tls.key" --cert="tls.crt"
 ```

+> You can use a single certificate for the both the access URL and wildcard access URL.
+> The certificate CN must match the wildcard domain, such as `*.example.coder.com`.

 1. Reference the TLS secret in your Coder Helm chart values

 ```yaml